DarkHorseComics/puppet-icinga/README.md

   }
 </pre>

+In production use, you'll probably want to do a Hiera lookup of the plaintext password instead of adding it to your site manifest.

 **Note:** Because the `htpasswd` Icinga uses for authentication won't be created until you install Icinga, you'll have to declare the `icinga::server` class on a node to install Icinga first before you can delcare any `icinga::server::user` resources.

 If you have **both** `icinga::server` and `icinga::server::user` declared in your site manifest, you'll have to do 2 Puppet runs initially, one to install Icinga and create the `htpasswd` file and another one to populate the `icinga::server::user` in that file.